jignacio1299/Food-Fight-Defense/README.md

 Play with up to three other people, and defend yourself by cooking dishes and plating your foods in a wave-based assault on your meal!

+I don't have much to show just yet but here are some pictures of our concept art.
 (coming not very soon)

 <img width="2048" height="2048" alt="American" src="https://github.com/user-attachments/assets/c35e857f-b227-4fa1-9aa4-00f684e5abe4" />